 - On a 5G Minus/4G LTE Advanced network, speeds average around 60Mbps

-- Standard 5G is consistently delivering speeds of 100Mbps in real-world scenarios - some indications from the US show this at around 22Mbps.
+- Standard 5G (sub-6) is consistently delivering speeds of 100Mbps in real-world scenarios - some indications from the US show this at around 22Mbps.

 The 5G standards require a minimum latency of 4 ms in ideal conditions, down from LTE’s average of 20 ms.)